dmytromk/currency-exchange-rate/README.md

     1. GET /rate
     2. POST /subscribe (expects "email: {body}"  payload)
     3. POST /test_email (test endpoint for sending all emails)
-2. Sending email with current USD to UAH exchange rate to all subscribers each day (12 PM UTC time)
+2. Sending email with current USD to UAH exchange rate to all subscribers each day (midnight UTC)

 ## Local Deployment